 The participants should acquire appropriate health and travel insurance for the whole duration of the trip.
 Basic health insurance coverage is usually provided by the participant's national health insurance during his/her stay in another EU country through the European Insurance Card.
 However, the coverage of the European Health Insurance Card or private health insurance may not include all possible cases, especially if repatriation or specific medical intervention is needed.
 In that case, a complimentary private insurance is advisable.

-Where can I find more information on the rules of the contest?
+D.1 Where can I find more information on the rules of the DiscoverEU contest?

-The rules of the contest are published on the European Youth Portal, and it is the reference document setting the rules.
+The reference document for setting the rules of the DiscoverEU contest is published on the European Youth Portal at the following link: https://europa.eu/youth/discovereu/rules_en

 D.2 Where can I find more information on the logistics of the travel conditions?